-In Lehman, the taxpayers initially sought Chapter 13 bankruptcy relief.
+The taxpayers in Lehman initially sought Chapter 13 bankruptcy relief.
 The taxpayers filed their tax returns as part of this process.
-Three and one half years after the taxpayers filed Chapter 13 bankruptcy, the bankruptcy court confirmed the taxpayers’ plan of reorganization.
+Three and one-half years after the taxpayers filed Chapter 13 bankruptcy, the bankruptcy court confirmed the taxpayers’ plan of reorganization.

-The taxpayers were ordered to pay their unpaid tax debt liabilities over a 33 month period.
+The taxpayers were ordered to pay their unpaid tax debts over a 33-month period.
 Shortly thereafter the taxpayers moved to dismiss their Chapter 13 petition.
 The bankruptcy court eventually approved the dismissal, which resulted in the taxpayers’ tax liabilities not being discharged.

 The taxpayers then filed a Chapter 7 bankruptcy petition.
 Three months later, which was 5 years after the taxpayers submitted their Chapter 13 bankruptcy petition, the bankruptcy court discharged the taxpayers’ debts.